-As a powerful analgesic painkiller, oxycodone (best known by brand names like OxyContin and Percocet) has been widely prescribed to cancer patients and others experiencing severe pain.
-Not only does it relieve pain, it promotes a feeling of peaceful sedation, and it can even produce a feeling of euphoria in high doses.
+As a powerful opioid painkiller, oxycodone (best known by brand names like OxyContin and Percocet) has been widely prescribed to cancer patients and others experiencing severe pain.
+Not only does it relieve pain, it produces a feeling of calm, and it can even produce euphoria in high doses.

 In order to combat this trend, pharmaceutical companies began producing oxycodone in controlled-release tablets.
 These pills come with a special coating designed to dissolve slowly in the stomach, allowing small amounts of the drug to be released over a long period of time.
 This works very well for people dealing with constant or chronic pain as a single pill can give them an entire day of relief.
 However, for people looking to get high, this created a challenge.

 Swallowing, Snorting, Smoking, & Injecting Oxycodone

 Even when taking immediate-release tablets, it can take some time for the opioid to reach the brain and begin producing its effects.
 This is because anything taken orally needs to be broken down in the stomach before traveling to the intestines where the substance can be absorbed into the bloodstream, then finally transported to the brain via the bloodstream.
 This action results in a longer but less intense high.

 To experience the intense euphoria that many drug abusers seek, they began crushing up prescription pills, like OxyContin and Percocet, so the powder could be snorted, smoked, or injected into the veins.
 This also works to get around the problem with controlled-release tablets.
 By bypassing the digestive system, users who crush up oxycodone can not only still get high, but can also experience a much more intense rush than they ever would from taking the drug orally.